Wrongfully Detained

 In May, the State Department designated Brittney Griner as wrongfully detained, indicating that even at the highest level of government, it acknowledges the fact that the WNBA superstar is a political pawn.
 In Brittney Griner’s case, she has not been allowed to speak with her family since her arrest in February.
 Her case was moved to Roger Carstens, the Special Presidential Envoy for Hostage Affairs (SPEHA) – the government’s chief hostage negotiator.
 SPEHA was created in 2015 after several journalists and humanitarian aid workers were held captive and murdered by ISIS – and after the families of the victims, raised concerns that all was not done to bring them home safely.

-In mid-June, the Russian court system announced that Ms. Griner’s trial will begin on 1 July.
-At the conclusion of the trial, Britney Griner was found guilty and given a 9-year sentence.
+In mid-June, the Russian court system announced that Ms. Griner’s trial would begin on 1 July.
+After the trial, Britney Griner was found guilty and given a 9-year sentence.
 There is some speculation that she will be part of a prisoner exchange, but others speculate that her release will be used to reverse sanctions placed on Russia as a result of its hostilities against Ukraine.

 But Brittney Griner is not the first individual to be held by a country with a personal agenda.
 Jason Rezaian, an Iranian American, US citizen, and Washington Post journalist, was wrongfully detained for 18 months in Iran.
 Mr. Rezaian was arrested, charged with espionage and propaganda against the establishment, and found guilty in a closed-door trial.
 He was eventually exchanged for the release of seven Iranian prisoners, for the charges dropped against fourteen others, and the release of $1.7 billion in frozen Iranian accounts.